Skip to content

 Senior Lecturer in Education at London Metropolitan University

 Mabel has a strong commitment and passion for equality, diversity, and social inclusion.
 She is a Senior Lecturer in Education at London Metropolitan University.
-Her current research topic is Creative Strategies in Early Years Learning.
-One the...
+Her research focuses on creative strategies for learning and teaching, including...

 Profile picture of Fengling Tang